 By the time we’re all at Michael’s, it’s too late to set up, and still take a break at Sorrento’s.
 It’s obvious that I am not the only one worse for wear.
 Robby is pissed that we’d stopped him from molesting Hippie.
 The Jacettes are just tired.
-All band members are hung over from the partying after playing two sets the previous night, plus practicing to make the adjustment to my not singing.
+All band members are hung over from the partying after playing two sets the previous night, and now practicing to make the adjustment to my not singing.
 We set up at the party house.
 We know nobody there.
-The host, Grant, is dubious we can even play after finding out we are all 14 to 17 years old.
+The host, Grant, is dubious we can even play after finding out we are all 14 to 17 years-old.
 He tells us we aren’t allowed to be served at the bar.
 Then, Jill shows up.
 Jace and I explain she is going to sing with us.
 The Jacettes welcome her into their clutches, while all the guys are in awe of a twenty-year-old hanging out with us.
 Several college guys try to hit on her but we kick them out, “Band only.”
 She comes over and gives Jace and me a kiss, admitting she’s a bit nervous.

 “It’ll be fun,” we reassure her.
 “Remember when you and Wilkie sang ‘God Save the Queen?”